 -dump:dump options pid

-Connects to a running process and dumps Java heap.
+Connects to a running process and dumps the Java heap.
 The

 dump options include:

-live — When specified, dump only the live objects; if not specified, then dump all objects in the heap.
+live — When specified, dumps only the live objects; if not specified, then dumps all objects in the heap.

 format=b — Dumps the Java heap,. in